Handling Sampling Bias in Presence-Only Data for MaxEnt

 )

-# Apply Gaussian smoothing to simulate spatial sampling decay
+# Apply Gaussian smoothing to model spatial sampling decay.

 bias_surface = gaussian_filter(effort_raster.astype(float), sigma=2.0)